-Multi-Factor Authentication also referred to as Two-Factor Authentication, is a security enhancement or an additional security layer for credentials.
-Businesses can protect their sensitive data by requiring users to perform additional steps during the login process, ensuring blocked access during a possible attack.
+Multi-Factor Authentication (MFA) also referred to as Two-Factor Authentication, is a security enhancement that provides a secondary layer for credentials.
+Businesses can protect their sensitive data by requiring employees to perform this secondary verification of identity during the login process, ensuring blocked access during a possible attack.

-Have you ever received an email from HR requesting you to change your direct deposit information?
+- You receive an email from HR requesting you to change your direct deposit information, but you know you don’t have an HR direct email

 Features & Benefits